Sébastien Pan

 Sébastien Pan (born 9 July 1984) is a French composer and musician, best known for his work on motion picture and animated TV series.
-He's a permanent resident of New Zealand since 2015.
+He is a permanent resident of New Zealand since 2015.

 Biography

 Born in Montbéliard, France, Sébastien Pan gained experience writing music for motion pictures, animated TV series and TV commercials at Imaginex Studios, an international award-winning audio post-production house.

-Besides writing for live action movies and TV series, Sebastien began his collaboration with the director Wang YunFei in scoring the animation movie "Yugo & Lala" (aka Ava & Lala) in 2012, followed by "Yugo & Lala 2" in 2014 and "Kwai Boo, Crazy space adventure" in 2015.
-"Kwai Boo" marks the first time a Chinese animation project has received investment from a Hollywood giant, in this case 20th Century Fox.
+Besides writing for live action movies and TV series, Sebastien began his collaboration with the director Wang YunFei in scoring the animated film Yugo & Lala in 2012, followed by Yugo & Lala 2 in 2014 and Kwai Boo, Crazy Space Adventure in 2015.
+Kwai Boo marks the first time a Chinese animation project has received investment from a Hollywood giant, in this case 20th Century Fox.

-He is a member of the high IQ society Mensa International, his IQ being "135 or higher" on the Wechsler scale (which translates to 156 or higher on the Cattell scale).